Last updated on October 20th, 2022.

 DID YOU TRY THIS RECIPE?

-If you tried this recipe or any other recipe by One sarcastic Baker baking blog, please take a movement to rate and comment at the end of each recipe.
+If you tried this recipe or any other recipe by One sarcastic Baker baking blog, please take a moment to rate and comment at the end of each recipe.
 Your questions, ideas, and thoughts are priceless, and here at OSB, we value them more than butter!

 And if you snapped some images, be sure to tag me on Instagram.